oroddlokken/terraform-aws-ec2-wireguard/README.md

 To restart WireGuard run `sudo wg-quick down wg0 && sudo wg-quick up wg0`.

-### How to generate private and public keys
-By running ```wg genkey | tee wg_private.key | wg pubkey > wg_public.key``` two sets of keys are written to your current folder.
-One consists of you private key and the other of your public key.

 ## Store your WireGuard private key in SSM
-In the [parameter store](https://eu-north-1.console.aws.amazon.com/systems-manager/parameters?region=eu-north-1) of your favorite region, create a SecureString parameter containing the private key you created for your server, and give it a name, like  `/ec2/vpn_node/server_privatekey`
+In the [parameter store](https://eu-north-1.console.aws.amazon.com/systems-manager/parameters?region=eu-north-1) of your favorite region, create a SecureString parameter containing the private key you created for your server, and give it a name, like  `/ec2/vpn_node/server_privatekey`.
+The name of the parameter is the one you'll be referencing in the `wg_privkey_ssm_path` variable in `terraform.tfvars`.

 ## Connecting to WireGuard
 After your server is created, you can connect to it with the WireGuard clients.